StanfordAHA/TestBenchGenerator/README.md

   --force-rebuild       Run verilator even if there's an existing binary --output-directory OUTPUT_DIRECTORY
-                        Directory to place verilator output files --trace               Dump a .vcd using verilator
+                        Directory to place verilator output files --trace               Dump a .vcd using verilator **NOTE**: If you add the --trace flag, you must use it both with generate_harness.py and verilate.py.
+Also, you must
+                        either use --force-rebuild with verilator.py or be sure to remove any existing Verilator binary, e.g. rm -r CGRAGenerator/verilator/generator_z_tb/build/*.
+One
+                        way to do this would be through a make clean rule
 ```

-Example Usage:
+## Example Usage
 ```
 python generate_harness.py \
     --pnr-io-collateral tests/conv_bw/conv_bw.io.json \